-Have you seen notices in your Google Analytics account telling you to go through with a Google Analytics 4 upgrade?
-Wondering if you should do it, and why?
+Have you gotten notices and emails from Google Analytics telling you to go through with a Google Analytics 4 migration?
+Wondering how to easily complete the migration?

 Google Analytics 4 is Google’s newest version of their wildly popular website analytics tool.
 It’s quite a bit different from their previous version, Universal Analytics.
 So, it can be pretty intimidating to think about going through with the upgrade to Google Analytics 4.